GSA/digital.gov/_posts/2016-03-03-how-people-learn-to-navigate-government-services.md

 _Tomorrow, we’ll detail how people interact with the government when they use proxies._

 _Additional contributors to this report include Katherine Garklavs, 18F, GSA; Kristina Sommer, Focus on UX!; Ryan Thurlwell, 18F, GSA and Cari Wolfson, Focus on UX!.
-To contact the Federal Front Door team, email <federalfrontdoor@gsa.gov>.
+To contact the Federal Front Door team, email <a href="mailto:federalfrontdoor@gsa.gov">federalfrontdoor@gsa.gov</a>.
 You can read the complete report on [labs.usa.gov](https://labs.usa.gov/), a new site that will house all of the research conducted by this team._

 _This post was originally published on the [18F blog](https://18f.gsa.gov/blog/) by Colin MacArthur, Carolyn Dew, John Yuda, Brad Nunnally, 18F team members and Michelle Chronister, formerly with USAgov._